-The small area officers have to use inside the building at 200 W. Walnut St. that also houses the town hall and street department no longer is sufficient.
+The small area officers have to use inside the building at 200 W. Walnut St. that also houses the town hall and street department is no longer sufficient.

 About four years ago, CSX Railroad deeded the 0.4-acre Ewing Depot property on the far west side to the town.
 Brownstown/Ewing Main Street started a depot restoration project before Darlene Butt took over.

 Butt plans to be finished within a month and has offered to deed the building to the town.